 Leaders Must Communicate Strategy More Effectively

-An effective corporate strategy identifies your company’s ambitions, clarifies the chosen direction, and specifies the critical few strategic priorities required to achieve its corporate mission.
 How leaders communicate strategy more effectively can make or break your ability to successfully execute your strategy.

-Even though executives and internal communication functions say that ensuring employees feel informed and connected is a top priority:
+Even though senior executives and internal communication functions say that ensuring employees feel informed and connected is a top priority:

 Why Corporate Strategy Communication Matters

-Clarify, Communicate and Cascade
+Clarify, Communicate, and Cascade

 The more effectively you clarify, communicate, and cascade your business strategy the more likely it is to be implemented as planned.
 But you may not currently be relying on the best way to pass along what matters most.
 There’s new research that could point you in a better direction about how to communicate strategy more effectively after your corporate strategy retreat.